LucaGhostX/gbcc-android/README.md

 succeeded, and look for the artifacts dropdown.~~

 ---
-## *Disclaimer: I take neither credit nor responsibility for the original work or for the modifications made.*
+## *Disclaimer: These modifications were made for my own personal use.
+I take neither credit nor responsibility for the original work or for the modifications made, and they are provided as-is.*